-CSC7341 Clinical Radiology I (0.5 credit)
+CSC7341 Clinical Radiology I (1.5 credits)

 Diagnostic imaging is an integral part of chiropractic practice.
 This course near the end of the formal chiropractic education better prepares students for the realities of practice by reviewing topics previously covered in the radiology courses.
 Radiography and advanced imaging such as MRI and CT will be utilized.
 The course format will primarily employ case studies presented in an interactive laboratory setting in order for students to critically assess patient presentations, order appropriate imaging, diagnose correctly, and manage cases effectively.
 This course will concentrate on spinal/axial conditions.
-(0+1.5) Prerequisite: CSC7285 of patterns of neurological diseases, development of differential diagnoses, and identification of appropriate management strategies.
-(4+0) Prerequisite: BSC5307
+(1+1.5) Prerequisite: CSC7232